Special Educational Needs (SEN) Policy

 SEN: A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A learning difficulty or disability is a significantly greater difficulty in learning than the majority of others of the same age.
 Special education provision means educational or training provision that is additional to, or different from, that made generally for others of the same age in a mainstream setting in England.

 Disbility: Many children and young people who have SEN may have a disability under the Equality Act 2010 – that is ‘…a physical or mental impairment which has a long term and substantial adverse effect on their ability to carry out normal day to day

 The SENCO has day- to- day responsibility for the operation of the SEN policy and co-ordination of specific provision made to support individual children identified with SEN, including those who have statements of Education, Health and Care Plans (EHCP).
 Part of the role of the SENCO is to coordinate arrangements with the class teacher regarding those children identified with SEN and disabilities.

-SENCO Name Victoria Macdonald
+SENCO Name Sinead Campey (lead), Victoria Macdonald and Jaime Gridley

 Contact details 01483 770063

 SLT Member James Knights (Deputy Head) is a member of Senior Leadership Team.

 SEN Governor Paula Benham

 Designated member of staff for Safeguarding Elliot Cole, Emma Elliot, James Knights and Michelle Jolly